AntMaster7/SoftRender/README.md

-# SoftRender - 3D Software Rendering
+# SharpRender - 3D Software Rendering using C#
 Ongoing implementation of my own software renderer using C# with .NET Core.
-The project explores the power of hardware intrinsics in C# that are available since .NET Core 3.
+The project explores the benefits of hardware intrinsics in C#.

 ## Some References
 * Pineda, J. A Parallel Algorithm for Polygon Rasterization (August 1988)